julianoMa/julianoMa/README.md

 ### :man_technologist: About Me :
 I am a Student Developper <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from France.
-- :telescope: I’m working as a Student Web Dev.
+- :telescope: I’m working as a Student Dev & at High School.

-- :seedling: Exploring some ways to change the world.
+- :seedling: Hacking the system, one line at a time.

 - :zap: In my free time, I dev some useless programs or websites.